Sportstar East Sports Conclave 2023: WBBSE president elaborates on how to revolutionalise school and college sports

 Holistic education

 Richard Gasper, principal and director, St Augustine’s School, gave the house an idea of holistic education.
-He said, “As Leander said earlier today, that the students these days are under a lot of pressure.
+He said, “As Leander (Paes) said earlier (in a session) today, that the students, these days, are under a lot of pressure.
 I would like to say that schools are not creating the pressure, but it is the boards.
 There should be a balance between academies, sports, co-curricular activities and social work.”

 Sanjib Sinha, deputy commissioner of the Kendriya Vidyalaya Sangathan, provided an insight into how sports are conducted in KVs.
-“We are giving huge importance to sports.
-Right from class I, we have made mandatory participation in sports, be it in any form.
+He said, “We are giving huge importance to sports.
+Right from class I, we have made participation in sports mandatory, be it in any form.
 Every day there is a period dedicated to sports.
 This is structured and levelled in different forms.
-First, the competition is between the school itself.
+First, the competition is between the schools itself.
 Then the students go to compete at the cluster level with 8-10 other schools.
-After that there are regional competitions, and Kolkata is one such region.”
+After that, there are regional competitions, and Kolkata is one such region.”

-Sushil Mohta, the Chairman of the Merlin Group, elucidated how schools can lay the building base for an athlete to build on.
+Sushil Mohta, chairman of the Merlin Group, elucidated how schools can lay the building base for an athlete.
 “Schools play a big part in building students and sports is an inseparable part of character-building.
 However, society has to realise only schools cannot do it.
 Everyone has to come forward as a whole to contribute.

 ‘Need to get off screens’